HarmonyMorse/ChatGenius/docs/message-analysis-tasks.md

 1. Build the Analysis Prompt
    - [ ] Combine the relevant context (5 messages, plus any Pinecone results) into a single prompt.
-   - [ ] Append a system or user instruction, like “Analyze this conversation and summarize its key points.”
+   - [ ] Append a system or user instruction, like "Analyze this conversation and summarize its key points."

-2. Use LangChain’s Chat or Completion Models
+2. Use LangChain's Chat or Completion Models
    - [ ] If you need a structured approach, use ChatOpenAI from @langchain/chat_models.
    - [ ] For standard text completions, use the OpenAI wrapper in LangChain with your chosen model (e.g., gpt-3.5-turbo).